trskop/command-wrapper/man/command-wrapper-cd.1.md

 \--terminal, -e
 :   Open a new terminal emulator window.

+\--bash-command
+:   Print a command to change directory.
+If escaping is required then Bash
+    string literal is produced.
+Useful for Bash (obviously), Zsh, and other shells that support string literals using `$'...'` syntax.

+\--sh-command
+:   Print a command to change directory.
+If escaping is required then Bourne
+    Shell escaping is used.
+Useful for shells like Dash.

 \--query=*QUERY*, \--query *QUERY*, -q *QUERY*
 :  Start the search for a directory with the given *QUERY*.
 This option may be ignored if the underlying menu tool doesn't support this functionality.
 FZF